felpaca/hydra/README.md

 ## This will not cause any damage to your PC.

 # Hydra Recreated © Pourta Services 2024.
 All Rights Reserved
 This application is a recreated version of the original.
 However, you are not allowed to redistribute this project as your own.
-You may share it, create your own repository and feature this program or use it commercially as long as you credit Polar Services and provide a GitHub repository link to the original.
+You may share it, create your own repository and feature this program or use it commercially as long as you credit Pourta Services and provide a GitHub repository link to the original.
 If you do not see a distribution option here, please DM 'felpaca' on Discord.